Table of Contents

 What is it about the allure of social media advertising that makes financial advisors think they should be advertising on Facebook?
 For most solo, small or medium-sized RIAs, purchasing social media ads is far from the best use of limited resources.
 With too many vendors offering a “What if you could get all the leads you need?” promise (often marketed through social media message infiltration or ads in your feed), financial advisors fall victim to the question, “What if I am missing out on an easy win?”

-With algorithms limiting the organize reach of published content, social media advertising may also seem to be the only solution to gain attention on social media.
+With algorithms limiting the organic reach of published content, social media advertising may also seem to be the only solution to gain attention on social media.
 Yet, reality often doesn’t live up to expectations.
 Many financial advisors find their social media advertising campaigns falter, yielding low returns and proving ineffective at attracting clients.
 Why does this happen?

 1. Marketing the Wrong Offer